+Duck Brand has a Stuck at Prom Scholarship contest for people who are creative and daring enough to create their prom ensembles out of Duck Tape.
 For some people this might be a big ask.
-For others, it might just be a great way to save money on prom attire while also potentially making money for college.
+For others, it might be a great way to save money on prom attire while also potentially making money for college.

+If you’re tall, you’ve probably heard all the standard jokes by now.
 But here’s something you maybe haven’t heard: Tall Clubs International wants to help tall people pay for college.

 Actually, scratch that.
 It doesn’t matter how you walk.
 It just matters how you quack.

-The Our World Underwater Scholarship Society has a super cool opportunity for students hoping to work underwater.
+The Our World-Underwater Scholarship Society has a super cool opportunity for students hoping to work underwater.